Judge recommends man arrested by ex-HPD cop be declared "actually innocent"

-Otis Mallet, served two of the eight years he was sentenced for a drug crime based on evidence Goines is accused of making up.
+Otis Mallet served two years of an eight-year sentence for a drug crime based on evidence Goines is accused of making up.

 Mallet's 2008 conviction stemmed from a case where he was accused of participating in a drug deal.
 Goines allegedly said he was working undercover and saw Mallet's brother riding his bike and he went to Mallet to get drugs.
 According to prosecutors, Goines made up the whole situation.